These are the opinions of writers and not the opinions of RentTally.com or any of our advertising partners.

 One of the best things about having a roommate is sharing the living expenses.
 Instead of having to carry the full financial burden of an apartment, you can split rent and utilities with your roommate.
 To sweeten the deal even more, there are apartments near Tallahassee Community College that offer the amenity of being all-inclusive.
 These types of apartments bundle the cost of rent, electric, water, and sometimes even cable and internet into one convenient monthly bill.
 This will make it easier for you and your roommate to budget throughout the month.
 Some communities receive discounts on utilities due to having such a large contract of accounts.
 This will help you save even more money.
 Another thing to consider is splitting the cost of groceries.
 Having a roommate can help with the cost of shared goods such as toilet paper, cleaning supplies, paper towels, laundry detergent, and dish soap.
 You and your new roommate can also split the cost of meals in your TCC apartment.

 Having a roommate means you will need to be comfortable sharing your living space with someone else.
-If you're more of a private person, a roommate may not be the right choice for you.
+If you're more of a private person, a roommate may not be the right choice for you and you may prefer 1-bedroom options near campus.
 If you're ok with both of those things, then you should have no problem coexisting in your new apartment.
 An amenity you should look for in your TCC apartment is an individual lease in which you're only held responsible for your portion of the apartment.
 It's always nice to have a backup plan just in case things with your roommate don't work out.
 An individual lease protects you if your roommate doesn't pay their rent or damages their portion of the apartment.